 You are the big brother and you play your part well,

-You have become a band of brothers with secrets you’ll never tell
+You’re a cheeky gang of two with secrets you’ll never tell.

-As much as at times you both send me round the bend,
+Although at times you both really send me round the bend,

-I love that my children have both found their best friend.
+I’m so happy that my children have each found their true best friend.

-To have two sons I truly feel very lucky and blessed,
+To have two sons who call me mum I feel lucky and very blessed,

-It’s worth all the tears, tantrums and definitely all the stress.
+It’s definitely worth all the tears, tantrums and the stress.

-Knowing you will have each other forever fills me with joy,
+Knowing you will have each other in life fills my heart with joy,